CommandPost/FCPCafe/docs/update-guide.md

 ## macOS Sonoma

+**iZotope** is currently warning against it's users upgrading to **macOS Sonoma 14.4**.

+They write:

+> Apple has recently released the macOS 14.4 Sonoma update, which has resulted in compatibility issues for plug-ins protected by PACE / iLok with Audio Units host DAWs, such as Logic Pro, on Apple silicon Macs.
+Users have reported encountering problems with these plug-ins following the installation of the update, including DAW crashes.
+>
+> If you are using Audio Units on an Apple silicon computer, it is advisable to postpone the macOS update until further information becomes available.
+We will keep you informed as soon as a resolution is found.

+You can learn more [here](https://support.izotope.com/hc/en-us/articles/17519558551581-Issues-with-macOS-14-4-Sonoma).

+---

 Generally speaking, upgrading from **macOS Ventura to macOS Sonoma** is fairly smooth sailing, with no major widespread issues reported.

 However, it's worth reading Larry Jordan's post on [Don’t Hurry to Upgrade](https://larryjordan.com/articles/caution-dont-hurry-to-upgrade/).